dolphindb/release/1.20/README.md

 * Added function `manova` for multivariate analysis of variance. (**1.20.2**)
 * Added command `closeSessions`.
 It allows an administrator to close one or more specified sessions to release resources. (**1.20.2**)
 * Added functions `getChunksMeta` and `getTabletsMeta` to obtain metadata of the partitions (chunks) and partitioned subtables (tablets) on the data node, such as the occupied disk space, the number of rows and the version number of each partition. (**1.20.2**)
+* Added function `panel` to convert data into one or more matrices. (**1.20.5**)
+* Added function `rowRank` to conduct ranking within each row of a matrix. (**1.20.5**)
+* Added support for client APIs to use the fetchSize parameter to transfer data in blocks when the query result contains a large amount of data. (**1.20.5**)
+* Added configuration parameter warningMemSize (in GB).
+The default value is 75% of maxMemSize.
+When memory usage exceeds warningMemSize, the system will automatically clean up the cache of some databases to avoid OOM exceptions. (**1.20.5**)
+* Added support for client APIs to connect to the database asynchronously (the Windows version does not support it yet).
+(1.20.6)
+* Added delta compression algorithm that allows users to select the compression algorithm for each column when creating a distributed table (`createPartitionedTable`) or a dimension table (`createTable`).
+The delta compression algorithm usually has a higher compression ratio than the lz4 algorithm on the time/date type field. (**1.20.6**)
+* Added an optional parameter "method" to function `compress` to specify the compression algorithm.
+Added function `decompress` for decompressing the compressed data. (**1.20.6**)
+* Added function `repmat` to create tiling of copies of a matrix. (**1.20.6**)
+* Added support for binary operations between a matrix and a vector. (**1.20.6**)

 > Improvements